acmoles/portfolio/portfolio/projects/play.md

   What if learning to code with turtle graphics could be an immersive spatial experience?
 </p>

-My investigation into whether emerging interfaces can make digital technology more intuitive for children continues with Turtle Graphics 3D (wip).
-I envision an experience where users write code with a keyboard in a web-based editor and hit play, sending it via http to a paired AR device like a phone or HMD where the results are visualised in world-space.
+Continuing my investigation into whether emerging interfaces can make digital technology more intuitive for children.
+I envision an experience where users write code with a keyboard in a web-based editor and hit play.
+It's then sent via http to a paired AR device like a phone or HMD where the results are visualised in world-space. _This is a work in progress._

 </template>